 ᜀᜃᜊᜓᜑᜒ

-My name is Antonio, a Buhi’nən from the Bikol region in what has been colonially known as ‘the Philippines’.
+I am a proud Buhi’nən from the Bikol region in what has been colonially constructed as ‘the Philippines’.
+I am a political scientist by training, with a PhD from Central European University.

-I have a PhD in politics from Central European University.
-My work critiques the European Union’s entanglements as a global (trade) power.
-More broadly, I am interested in interpretive methodologies and methods, critical policy studies, decolonial thought and praxis, Southeast Asia–EU relations, the Philippines’ international relations, and the ‘global souths’ as a political subjectivity.
+My research critiques the European Union’s entanglements as a global (trade) power.
+More broadly, I am interested in the politics of knowledge, decolonial thought and praxis, interpretive methodologies and methods, critical policy studies, Southeast Asia–EU relations, the Philippines’ international relations, and the concept of ‘global souths’.
+My work has been supported by the Open Society University Network and the University Association for Contemporary European Studies.

 In a past life, I spent six years doing policy and advocacy work at the European Chamber of Commerce of the Philippines and serving as EU outreach consultant for a European Commission-funded project on the internationalisation of small and medium enterprises.